Wetbikeboy2500/web_content_parser/README.md

 ### ChapterIDs

 The next step to content is the subset of information that can exist.
 ChapterIDs core idea for identification can be applied to other content.
 It directly holds an ID object but with an added index and url for the content it points to.
-It currently uses its index for uniqness.
+It currently uses its index for uniqueness.

 ```dart
 ChapterID(id: ID(id: '', source: ''), index: 0, url: '')
 ```

 This also uses a uid like IDs but with an added value added to the end.
 It adds the index to the end of the uid with a colon so it follows the format of 'source:id:index'.
-This means all info can also be extracted from the uid since it can go off the first and last occurance of the colon with the id being any value.
+This means all info can also be extracted from the uid since it can go off the first and last occurrence of the colon with the id being any value.

 When using the fromJson() constructor, the ID can be passed as a map or an object.